Jnaneswari19/columnar-format/README.md

 python -m pytest -v

 📌 Notes
-.
-Schema must match CSV headers exactly (e.g., id,price,name).
+- Schema must match CSV headers exactly (e.g., id,price,name).
-.
-Tested with Python 3.11.
+- Tested with Python 3.11.
-.
-Includes both round‑trip validation and performance benchmarks.
+- Includes both round‑trip validation and performance benchmarks.
-.
-Screenshots are embedded for proof of each step.
+- Screenshots are embedded for proof of each step.
-.
-Git proof screenshot confirms clean commit and push.
+- Git proof screenshot confirms clean commit and push.

+---

+## 📜 License
+This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.

 ✅ Submission Ready
-.
-This repository demonstrates:
+- This repository demonstrates:
-.
-Clean project organization
+- Clean project organization
-.
-Working writer, reader, and CLI
+- Working writer, reader, and CLI
-.
-Verified tests with pytest
+- Verified tests with pytest
-.
-Professional documentation with screenshots
+- Professional documentation with screenshots
-.
-Git commit & push proof for submission
+- Git commit & push proof for submission